Walker pulls out ‘prop’ badge in debate when accused of lying about being a sheriff

 Herschel Walker called out for ‘prop’ badge during debate when accused of lying about working as a sheriff

+‘One thing I have not done I've never pretended to be a police officer,’ Warnock says in debate

-A debate admonished Republican Senate candidate Herschel Walker for pulling out a “prop” badge after Democratic Senator Raphael Warnock of Georgia accused him of lying about being a police officer.
+A debate moderator admonished Republican Senate candidate Herschel Walker for pulling out a “prop” badge after Democratic Senator Raphael Warnock of Georgia accused him of lying about being a police officer.

 The exchanged happened during a question about rising crime in Georgia, when Mr Walker accused Mr Warnock of being anti-police and criticising them too much.

-In response, Mr Warnock mentioned how he had supported law enforcement in the United States Senate and then pointed to a story in The Atlanta Journal-Constitutionwhich reported that he had said he worked in law enforcement when he did not and mentioned a report that he threatened to have a shootout with officers in 2011.
+In response, Mr Warnock mentioned how he had supported law enforcement in the United States Senate and then pointed to a story in The Atlanta Journal-Constitution, which reported that he had said he worked in law enforcement when he did not and mentioned a report that he threatened to have a shootout with officers in 2011.

 “One thing I have not done I've never pretended to be a police officer.
 Yet, I've never I've never threatened a shootout with the police,” he said, which drew applause.